c-cube/frog-utils/README.md

 - `froglock`: execute a command when the scheduler decides so
 - `frogmap`: run a command on many inputs (files?), with parallelization
+- `frogiter`: run a command on every result obtained with `frogmap`

 ```sh